alexblunck/ABGameKitHelper/README.md

 --
 Getting ABGameKitHelper up and running is fairly easy, here a step by step guide to get you started:

-1. Link "GameKit.framework" with your Project
+1. Link "GameKit.framework", "CFNetwork.framework", "Security.framework" and "SystemConfiguration.framework" with your Project

 2. In ABGameKitHelper.h edit SECRET_KEY  to your liking